-Another interesting thing the guide told us was that Chinese did horse trading here.
-They came all the way here to do horse trading?
-There are sculptures running along the bottom of the musical pillars mantap which shows Chinese men bringing in the horses and our men examining it.
-Hmm.
+Another exciting thing the guide told us was that the Chinese did horse-trading here.
+Did they come all the way here to do horse-trading?
+Sculptures are running along the bottom of the musical pillars mantap, which shows Chinese men bringing in the horses and our men examining it.
 Even the roof of the temple has a touch of Chinese pagoda style.
+Hmmm, interesting!

 14. MALYAVANTHA HILL/ SUNSET POINT

 Malyavantha hill has the religiously important Rama temple called Raghunatha temple.
 In this temple, Rama and Lakshamana, looking like saints with curled up hair and beaded garland, are seen in a sitting posture.

 Sita Devi is standing by the side.
 The priest said this is the temple or where Rama is meditating and is worried about missing Sita Devi.
 Meanwhile, lord Anjaneya is in front of the Lord, showing Him the jewels thrown down by Sita Devi.